 James A. Mongelluzzo is a priest of the Diocese of Worcester, Massachusetts, where he has served as parish priest, cathedral rector, founding director of the diocesan office for worship, and diocesan master of ceremonies.
 He holds three degrees in sacred liturgy, including a master’s degree from the graduate program in liturgical studies at the University of Notre Dame, and a pontifical licentiate and pontifical doctorate from Weston Jesuit School of Theology formerly of Cambridge, Massachusetts.
 Currently, Jim teaches homiletics and sacramental theology at Blessed John XXIII National Seminary in Weston, Massachusetts, and offers occasional liturgy courses in the Continuing Education program at the Boston College School of Theology and Ministry, in addition to facilitating online courses.
 On weekends he ministers at Our Lady of the Lake Parish in Leominster, MA.

-Judi Pasino holds a Master’s degree in Speech-Language Pathology (from Arizona State University), a Master of Divinity (from Boston University), and a Master of Social Work (Simmons College).
-A nationally certified chaplain, Judi has worked in schools and hospitals in various capacities.
-Working as a hospital chaplain awakened a deeply-felt calling to serve those who are aging, seriously ill and/or dying, and their loved ones.
-She hopes to bring both social work and spiritual care skills to working with these populations.
-Judi has also served in multiple ministries in her Catholic communities (having lived in 5 different cities!), including lectoring, Eucharistic Ministry, liturgical dance, and preaching reflections.
+Judi Pasino holds a Master’s in Speech Pathology from Arizona State University, a Master of Divinity from Boston University, and a Master of Social Work (Simmons College).
+A nationally certified and now retired chaplain, Judi has worked in schools and hospitals in various capacities.
+Working as a hospital chaplain awakened a deeply-felt calling to serve those who are aging, seriously ill and/or dying, and their loved ones, which became her professional focus.
+She has also served in multiple ministries in her Catholic communities (having lived in 5 different cities!), including liturgy planning, lectoring, Eucharistic Ministry, liturgical dance, and preaching reflections.
 Judi also has a hearing impairment that has progressed in severity over the years.
 Very recently, she graduated from Canine Companions with her first hearing dog Rose VI, whom she has nicknamed Rosie.

 Kathy Russo began her career in Finance and Accounting.
 She holds a BA from the College of the Holy Cross and an MBA from Boston University.
 After many years of volunteering at her parish, she felt called into professional lay ministry and received an MEd in Religious Education as well as a post-Master’s Certificate in Spiritual Formation from the Boston College School of Theology and Ministry.
 Kathy recently retired from her role as parish Director of Adult Faith Formation and Spirituality.
 She is a spiritual director.
 Kathy and her husband are parents to two grown children and volunteer with the homeless.